DudeGuy42/fabricguy/README.md

 - In preparation for Actor work - review https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-actors-introduction

 - I think I got the jist of how the SignalR Hubs work (and they do seem to work well, and 'as expected').
 Streaming is still an open question.
 Ideally I have a stream that is constant, however all of the streams I see at the moment seem to have a finite number of elements being transferred.
 I'll have to do further research on this.

+- Next is testing of service remoting. https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-remoting; this is wired up but I think that there is a mismatch between adding listeners via the servicemanifest and via code in the CreateServiceReplicaListeners().
+In the meantime, however, I have it to the point where a SignalR Hub can RPC on the stateful service core.

 ## At the moment I have the following components:
 ### GuyStatefulServiceCore